saurabh-deochake/conio/README.md

 * Launch specified number of Docker containers automatically
 * Supports FIO benchmarking
 * Support for NVMe-Cli Master for NVMe storage
+* Extend with other tools by simple modification to source code and Dockerfile

 #### Usage
 * Get Conio source from GitHub